cjsuther/cromosender/whatsapp/readme.md

-# SmartClaimMedicalValidation
+# Cromosender Whatsapp
-This project is the service main orchestration.
+This python project is to send whatsapp messages.
-Path projects includes:
-- /invoicevision

 ## How start with this project locally